goeiebook/creativelab/narrative.md

 ---

-After three days of bouncing the ball around, discoveries begin to emerge.
+Discoveries about the ball begin to emerge after three days of play.
 Aside from becoming better at manipulating it, I'm also beginning to note character details.
-Such as the sound of it bouncing through different environments.
-A distinctive splat when it splashes in a puddle (which also substantially reduces the bounce), and long reverberating echoes when bounced through a culvert.
+Such as the sound of it makes when bounced through different environments. splat when it splashes in a puddle (which also substantially reduces the bounce), and long echoes when bounced through a culvert.

 ![spectrogram of a tunnel bounce][tunnelbounce] [listen](https://youtu.be/8KXGaB3PApY).